aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - WAN Internet exit
 - `import path-group` functionality
 - Indirect connectivity to pathfinder
-- BGP peerings on WAN L3 interfaces
+- BGP peerings on WAN L3 interfaces and associated route filtering.
 - Extra STUN server for a given path-group not connected to pathfinder
 - Auto generation of Path-group IDs and other IDs.
 - Proper OSPF-BGP redistribution in VRF default.